 Fees on checking accounts can easily be avoided.

-Yields on certificates of deposit and savings accounts are low, like most large financial institutions.
+Yields on certificates of deposit and savings accounts are low, like many big banks.

-There is an out-of-network ATM fee of $2.50 for checking account users.
+There is an out-of-network ATM fee of $2.50 for checking account customers.

 About Wells Fargo